Learn how to wake up without the alarm

 Here are a few tips on how to wake up without an alarm:

-- Find out how many hours of sleep you need.
+- Find out how many hours of sleep you need on average.

 - Calculate when you need to go to bed to get up at the right time.